Top Ten Universities for Broadcasting Communications

 1. Syracuse University in New York

-According to U.S. News & World Report in 2014, Syracuse University ranked 62nd among national universities.
-It also made The Princeton Review's list of 'Best Northeastern College' for 2011.
+According to U.S. News & World Report in 2015, Syracuse University ranked tied for 58th among national universities.
+It also made The Princeton Review's list of 'Best Northeastern College' for 2015.

 Through the S.I.
 Newhouse School of Public Communications, students can pursue a Bachelor of Arts (B.A.) or Master of Arts (M.A.) in Broadcast Journalism.
 The school also offers a Master of Science (M.S.) in Broadcast and Digital Journalism that has been accredited by the ACEJMC.
 Broadcasting communications majors take classes in reporting, research, media editing and production.
 Both undergraduate and graduate students can work at the university's radio broadcasting and television stations or participate in professional experiences with affiliated broadcasting agencies.